jiazhang-ml/jiazhang-ml.github.io/index.md

 <img class="profile-picture" src="jiazhang1.jpg">

 Currently, I work as a lecturer in the [College of Information Science and Technology](http://xxxy2016.jnu.edu.cn/), [Jinan University](https://www.jnu.edu.cn/).
 I received the Ph.D. degree from the School of Informatics, Xiamen University in 2020, supervised by Prof. Shaozi Li.
 I was a visiting scholar at City University of Hong Kong, supervised by Kay Chen Tan.

-**Research Interests:** Machine Learning, Data Mining, human-computer interactions

 **Email:** [jiazhang@jnu.edu.cn](mailto:jiazhang@jnu.edu.cn)